-Landscapes
+• Landscapes

 Despite its small size, Rhode Island has a remarkably varied topography which, combined with centuries of use has produced an extraordinary landscape legacy.
 The state boasts notable examples of formal landscape design, such as campuses, picturesque garden cemeteries, estates, golf courses, parks, parkways, and public plazas and open spaces.
 Vernacular landscapes, such as farmlands, mill ponds and waterways, family cemeteries, and historic roadways, reflect the historic patterns of settlement and daily life.
-There are also cultural landscapes associated with the historical traditions of specific social groups; this includes those important to Native people, which are often dominated by natural features such as hills, stone outcrops, wetlands and ponds.
-All these landscapes, which are sometimes referred to as heritage landscapes, document long-standing and ongoing efforts to shape and adapt the natural landscape to a variety of human needs.
+There are also cultural landscapes associated with the historical traditions of specific social groups; this includes those important to landscapes, document long-standing and ongoing efforts to shape and adapt the natural landscape to a variety of human needs.
 They are integral to our sense of place.